rusefi/rusefi_documentation/uaEFI-Honda-OBD1.md

 ## Features

-* On-board WBO
+* on-board LSU 4.9 controller exposed on extra ECU plug
+* flex fuel sensor input exposed on extra ECU plug
+* option to use coil on plugs see J4
-* option to convert to hall position sensors
+* option to convert to hall position sensors see J5
-* option to use coil on plugs
+* option to upgrade to electronic throttle body J1+J2

 See https://github.com/rusefi/rusefi/wiki/Vault-Of-Honda-OEM#obd-1